twocats7701/GPDIndex0Bootloader/README.md

 2. Approve the vault to transfer your LP tokens and call `deposit` to add liquidity.
 3. To exit, call `withdraw` to retrieve LP tokens and then `removeLiquidity` on the router.
 4. Vault owners can trigger `compound` to harvest farm rewards and reinvest them; claimed rewards accrue to vault depositors.
+5. In emergencies the owner may call `emergencyWithdraw()` to pull all staked LP and reward tokens back to the vault without performing swaps.

 ### Pangolin Compatibility